Home

 It's worth noting that by changing the LNB on your existing Sky dish you can still enjoy subscription channels from Sky Digital as well as having access to Freesat HD TV.
 A Quad LNB allows up to 4 digital receivers (whether they are Sky Digital or Freesat) to be fed from one dish via separate coaxial cables.
 An LNB upgrade may mean your dish needs re-aligning slightly as quad LNB's are slightly heavier than single LNB so the dish elevation can be affected.

-You can buy a Freesat HD box from John Lewis, Currys, Argos and Comet online.
+You can buy a Freesat HD box from Amazon, Currys and Argos online.
 Prices start from around £120 for the HDTV compatible set top boxes, with standard definition (SD) boxes from £40.
-For around £230 the Humax Foxsat HDR allows the recording of Freesat HD programmes as well as standard definition services as well as the ability to pause live TV.

 To make the BBC Freesat HD service even more attractive, Panasonic manufactures the an integrated Freesat HDTV (the Panasonic Viera PZ81 IDTV series) making HDTV reception possible via satellite without the use of an external digital set top box.